doersino/apple-photos-export/README.md

 Note: Only tested with photos imported from an iPhone via USB.
 No idea if, and how, this needs to be adjusted for iCloud use.

+Note: All of the above (and below) works/holds for whatever version of mscOS/Photos was most recent at the time of the most recent commit to this repository.

 ## Notes on `photos.db` and the folder structure of `.photoslibrary`